DragonMinded/PyStreaming/README.md

 authenticate.
 Once you are connected to chat, type `/help` into the chat box to see available commands.
 You can assign moderators to help you moderate if you wish.
 Stream hosts and moderators can mute users, and stream hosts can change the description.
+Stream hosts and moderators can rename users as well, in case they choose a naughty name.
 All users can chat and use actions with `/me`.
+Similarly, all users can change their color with `/color` and rename themselves with `/name`.
+Drawings can be submitted by clicking the "Draw" button and sketching something cute.
+Standard and custom emoji can be inserted by surrounding the name of the emoji with ":" characters.
+Note that starting a word with ":" will pop up an emoji type-ahead search.
+Similarly, starting a word with "@" will pop up a username type-ahead search.

 # Future Enhancements

- * Kick and ban fron chat feature based on client IP.
+ * Kick and ban from chat feature based on client IP.
 Not currently necessary but might become so.
  * Persistent username/account feature.
 Not sure how desirable this is, but its an option.
  * Word filtering support for chat.
 Not currently necessary but I'm sure it will end up being needed.
  * Rate limiting for chat actions.
 Not currently necessary but I'm sure that it will end up being needed.
  * Better front page with streamer highlights and such.
  * Better mobile support across the board.
+ * Multi-theme support and theme selection.